 Academic Ranking of World Universities

 The Academic Ranking of World Universities is a global top-500, published annually by the Shanghai Jiao Tong University.
 In this important ranking the University of Groningen can be found in the 92th place.
-Next to this impressive overall score, the University falls within the global top-100 for several specific fields and subjects.
-These are the fields of Life and Agriculture Sciences (76-100) and Social Science (76-100) and the subjects Chemistry (51-75) and Economics (76-100).
+Next to this impressive overall score, the University falls within the global top-100 for several specific fields and subjects: Life and Agriculture Sciences (76-100), Social Sciences (76-100), Chemistry (51-75) and Economics/Business (76-100).

 THE World University Rankings